TrudAX/denistrunin-blog/src/draft/performance-operlog/index.md

 Creating the log is quite a simple task, the main difficulty is how to analyse this data to get some valuable insights.
 And for this purpose Power BI is a great tool, that allows you to view the data from different angles.
 Let's check some practical examples:

-The first one is the case where users complained about slow production journal posting.
+The first one is the case where the users complained about slow production journal posting.
 To examine this problem we implemented a log and then analysed average posting time.
 There was some slowness around 1am and it happened almost every day:

 ![Posting journals](DailyPosting.png)